c-g-dev/heaps-simplegui/README.md

 - `heaps.simplegui.components.control.GridInteractive`

     This is an advanced control that lets you create a grid and listen to inputs on the cells.
 This is a 4-D container: you define the x/y cell positions, the z layer index, AND the "layer group".
+Note that this is not a layout tool -- it is not meant to be used to align a layout into rows and columns (use XFlow2D for that).

 - `heaps.simplegui.components.control.InputField`